 Each year the GardenWorks Project offers presentations on a range of gardening topics, from organic gardening, to composting, to healthy meal preparation.
 Check out our Events page to see where you can get together with fellow gardening enthusiasts to learn something new.

 How much have we grown since our first garden builds in 2012?
 What communities have we served?
-What companies sponsored us last year?
+What companies supported our work?
 Find out by downloading our 2016 Annual Gratitude Report.

 Still have questions?